What "Not" to Detect: Negation-Aware VLMs via Structured Reasoning and Token Merging: Related Work

 \subsection{Object Detection}

-OVD extends classical detectors to arbitrary text labels~\citep{ovd1, ovd2, ovd3}.
-Methods such as GLIP~\citep{li2022groundedlanguageimagepretraining}, and APE~\citep{Shen2024APE_cvpr} fuse language either in the detection head, in the backbone, or in a task-general prompt module, and achieve strong zero-shot performance.
+OVD extends classical detectors to arbitrary text labels~\citep{ovd1, ovd2, ovd3, chen2025realigninglanguagevisualobjects}.
+Methods such as GLIP~\citep{li2022groundedlanguageimagepretraining}, FIBER~\citep{FIBERdou2022coarse}, and APE~\citep{Shen2024APE_cvpr} fuse language either in the detection head, in the backbone, or in a task-general prompt module, and achieve strong zero-shot performance.
 REC adds compositional phrases.
 Grounding~DINO~\citep{liu2024groundingdinomarryingdino} proposes DETR-style decoders that localize the described object without category supervision.
 Despite this progress, REC models still assume the target exists and therefore struggle to reject absent or negated descriptions.
 DOD~\citep{Xie2023DCube} generalizes OVD and REC by requiring the detector to decide both existence and location.
 Benchmarks such as D$^{3}$ and OVDEval~\citep{Yao2023OVDEval} reveal a low in accuracy on absence or negation subsets.
 It confirms that current VLMs often have an affirmative bias on negation cues.
 MLLM~\citep{lin2023sphinxjointmixingweights, qwen} have recently been applied to DOD, but their accuracy fails to surpass that of VLM-based detectors, their performance on negation remains low, and their inference speed is incompatible with real-time detection scenarios.
+We tackle negation explicitly by (1) introducing \textsc{CoVAND}, a high-coverage negation dataset, and (2) proposing a lightweight LoRA and \textsc{NegToMe} recipe that plugs into VLM decoders.
+This design yields higher mAP and lower FPR on both D$^{3}$ and OVDEval, thereby overcoming the limitations of prior approaches~\citep{zhao2024generating, park2024weaktostrongcompositionallearninggenerative}.